-The PACE organization must employ, or contract in accordance with 42 CFR 460.70, the following:
+The PACE organization must employ or contract, in accordance with 42 CFR 460.70, the following:

-- Program director who is responsible for oversight and administration of the entity; and - Medical director who is responsible for the delivery of recipient care, for clinical outcomes, and the implementation, as well as oversight, of the Quality Assessment and Performance Improvement (QAPI) program.
+- 1. Program director who is responsible for oversight and administration of the entity; and - 2.
+Medical director who is responsible for the delivery of beneficiary care, for clinical outcomes, and the implementation, as well as oversight, of the Quality Assessment and Performance Improvement (QAPI) program.

 A PACE organization must comply with 42 CFR 460.102, to establish an 11 member IDT at each PACE center.
-Each recipient must be assigned to an IDT at the PACE center that the recipient attends.
-The IDT is responsible for conducting health assessments, care planning, and coordination of 24 hours care delivery.
+Each beneficiary must be assigned to an IDT at the PACE center that the beneficiary attends.
+The IDT is responsible for conducting health assessments, care planning, and coordination of 24-hour care delivery.

 The IDT members may be employed or contracted staff.
-If the PACE organization uses contracted staff they must meet the same personnel requirements and perform the same responsibilities as employed IDT members.
+If the PACE organization uses contracted staff, they must meet the same personnel requirements and perform the same responsibilities as employed IDT members.